Website Privacy Policy

 2. The data we collect about you

-We use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+Depending on how you interact with us, we may collect use, store and share different kinds of personal data about you which we have grouped together as follows:

 We also collect, use and share Aggregated Data such as statistical or demographic data.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

-We do not process Special Categories of Personal Data about you.
+We do not typically collect or otherwise process Special Categories of Personal Data about you.

 3. How we collect your personal data

-The vast majority of data that we process originates from our visitors.
+The majority of personal data that we process originates directly from you.

 A small part of the data we collect is Usage Data, which results from users' interactions with our site.
 This informs us how long individual users spend on the site, and what they do whilst on it.